gleam-lang/gleam/docs/architecture.md

 # Architecture

-This document describes the high-level architecture of the Gleam transpiler.
+This document describes the high-level architecture of the Gleam compiler.

 ## Overview